-Then using a butter knife, I swirled the mixture around to create a pretty pattern.
+Then using a butter knife, swirl the mixture around to create a pretty pattern.
+Bake the cheesecake for 30 minutes, then let it cool completely and then put it in the fridge to chill before slicing.

 The Biscoff Cheesecake Squares were so creamy and full of caramelised biscuit flavour.
 They are an absolute dream for anyone who loves Biscoff and cheesecake!